sciZer0/7/v/README.md

 From day one, the blockchain has over 100 million owners equally owning the blockchain's innovative native token

-— precisely, **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.
+— namely, **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

-Along with providing the innovative native token, the U blockchain is much more efficient than even the most efficien-to-date blockchains (for example, the Solana blockchain), using a new approach to consensus —called **Proof of Stake Flow** (PoSF).
+High (even **extreme**)  efficiency of the blockchain is achieved through the use of a new approach to consensus — called **Proof of Stake Flow** (PoSF).

 Moreover, philosophy of the blockchain could be more suitable for the next generations, providing more democracy and more fairness, along with more suitability for upcoming creative economy.

 The U blockchain could enable mass adoption for crypto in general, and be the 1st one to achieve the market capitalization of at least **$20 trillion**.

+Technologically, the blockchain borrows heavily from **the Solana blockchain**.

  <br><br>
 <b>TABLE OF CONTENTS</b>